germinateplatform/germinate-data-templates/trials-data/README.md

 ### DATA
 This tab is used to define the actual trials data.
 Germplasm is defined as rows starting from `A2` downwards.
 Please use the `ACCENUMB` field from the germplasm MCPD standard to identify the material.
 Traits are defined as columns starting from `D2` to the right.
 Please use the value from the `Name` column of the `PHENOTYPES` sheet to identify the trait.

 The `Rep`, `Treatment` and `Location` columns are optional. `Rep` can be used if you want to store data for individual replicates.
-This will create a "Plant/Plot" level entity in Germinate and the data will only indirectly be linked to the germplasm via this "Plant/Plot".
-You can also opt to use averages across the reps, which you would have to provide.
-In this case, leave the `Rep` column empty.
+If you don't have any reps, please fill this column with `1`.
+If left empty, we will store the row index as the rep to make sure the Line/Rep/Treatment combination is unique.
 The `Treatment` column can contain any free-text treatment description that has been applied to this individual. `Location` indicates the trial site.
 If this is a multi-site trial, this column is used to indicate which trial a data point originates from.
 Please declare all locations referenced in this column in the `LOCATION` sheet.

 Please do not remove the `Rep`, `Treatment` or `Location` columns even if you're not providing any data for them.